 The Framers envisioned the Congress as the main preserve of governmental powers.
-The powers enumerated in Article I, Section 8 touch on the entire scope of governmental authority.
+The powers enumerated in Article I, Section 8, touch on the entire scope of governmental authority.
 Chief among these is the power to tax and spend.
-This power of the purse, checked by the President's veto power, is the defining characteristic of the Framers' intent to create an energetic central government with a vigorous legislature.
-The Framers concluded the powers enumerated in Article 8 with the elastic clause, the power "to make all laws which shall be necessary and proper for carrying into execution the foregoing powers."
+This power of the purse, checked by the President's veto power, is the defining characteristic of the Framers' intent to create an energetic central government with a vigorous legislature.3 The Framers concluded the powers enumerated in Article 8 with the elastic clause, the power "to make all laws which shall be necessary and proper for carrying into execution the foregoing powers."
 The shared vision of their republic was that of a "deliberative legislature, composed carefully to reflect both popular will and elite limits on that will."

 The first sentence of Article II clearly designates the President as the Chief Administrator of the government, but the Constitution offers few specifics about how this executive responsibility should be carried out.
-The President's role as Chief Executive stems from language in Section 2 that requires the heads of each executive department to report to the President.
-In the Washington administration, the federal government consisted of only three cabinet departments (State, Treasury, and War) and a few hundred people.
-Of course, the vast bureaucracy of the United States has grown exponentially since then and is now comprised of 15 executive departments and 136 federal agencies and commissions, backed up by a work force of 1.7 million federal civil service employees.
-As the federal government has grown, the power of the President has also expanded as the statutory and constitutional responsibility for the policies, programs, and expenditure of funds is asserted across the Executive branch.
+The President's role as chief executive stems from language in Section 2 that requires the heads of each executive department to report to the President.
+In the Washington administration, the federal government consisted of only three cabinet departments (State, Treasury, and War) and a few hundred people.6 Of course, the vast bureaucracy of the United States has grown exponentially since then and is now comprised of 15 executive departments and 136 federal agencies and commissions,7 backed up by a work force of 1.7 million federal civil service employees.8 As the federal government has grown, the power of the President has also expanded as the statutory and constitutional responsibility for the policies, programs, and expenditure of funds is asserted across the executive branch.

 Formal Powers of the President Relevant to National Security Policymaking As Stated in the Constitution Formal Powers of the Congress Relevant to National Security Policymaking As Stated in the Constitution "The executive Power shall be vested in a President of the United States of America."
-Ar- ticle II.
-Section 1. "he shall take Care that the Laws be faith- fully executed" Article II, Section 3.
-"The Congress shall have Power to make all Laws which shall be necessary and proper for carrying into Execution the foregoing Powers, all other Powers vested by this Constitution" Article I, Section 8 "Every Bill which shall have passed the House of Representatives and the Senate, shall, before it becomes a Law, be presented to the PresidentIf he approve he shall sign it, but if not he shall return itIf after such reconsidera- tion two thirds of that House shall agree to pass the Bill, it shall be sentto the other House and if approved by two thirds of that House, it shall become Law."
+Article II.
+Section 1. "he shall take Care that the Laws be faithfully executed" Article II, Section 3.
+"The Congress shall have Power to make all Laws which shall be necessary and proper for carrying into Execution the foregoing Powers, all other Powers vested by this Constitution" Article I, Section 8 "Every Bill which shall have passed the House of Representatives and the Senate, shall, before it becomes a Law, be presented to the PresidentIf he approve he shall sign it, but if not he shall return itIf after such reconsideration two thirds of that House shall agree to pass the Bill, it shall be sentto the other House and if approved by two thirds of that House, it shall become Law."
 Article I, Section 7.
 "The Congress shall have Power To lay and collect Taxes, Duties, Imposts and Excises, to pay the debts" Article I, Section 8.
-"No Money shall be drawn from the Trea- sury, but in Consequence of Appropriations made by Law" Article I, Section 9.
+"No Money shall be drawn from the Treasury, but in Consequence of Appropriations made by Law" Article I, Section 9.
 "The President shall be Commander in Chief of the Army and Navy of the United States, and of the Militia of the several States, when called into the actual Service of the United States."
-Ar- ticle II, Section 2 "The Congress shall have Power to provide for the common defense and general Welfare of the United States,declare War, to raise and support Armies, To provide and maintain a Navy; To make rules for the Gov- ernment and Regulation of the land and naval forces; To provide for organizing, arming, and disciplining, the Militia, and for governing such Part of them as may be employed in the Service of the United States" Article 1, Section 8. "he may require the Opinion, in writing, of the principal Officer in each of the executive Departments, upon any Subject relating to the Duties of their respective Offices" Article II, Section 2.
+Article II, Section 2 maintain a Navy; To make rules for the Gov- "he may require the Opinion, in writing, of the principal Officer in each of the executive Departments, upon any Subject relating to the Duties of their respective Offices" Article II, Section 2.

-Figure 1: Key National Security Powers as Enumerated in the Constitution.
+Figure 5-1.
+Key National Security Powers as Enumerated in the Constitution.